Centennial Hall (Wrocław): History

 It was in the Silesian capital of Breslau where, on 10 March 1813, King Frederick William III of Prussia called upon the Prussian people his proclamation An Mein Volk ("To My People") to rise up against Napoleon's occupation.
 In this proclamation king Frederick created also the Iron Cross award, which later became the most famous German military honor and symbol.
 In October of that year, Napoleon was defeated at the Battle of Leipzig.

-The opening of the hall was part of the celebration commemorating the 100th anniversary of the battle, hence the name Jahrhunderthalle.
+The opening of the hall was part of the celebration commemorating the 100th anniversary of the battle in the German Empire, hence the name Jahrhunderthalle.
 Breslau's municipal authorities had vainly awaited state funding and ultimately had to defray the enormous costs out of their own pockets.
 The landscaping and buildings surrounding the hall were laid out by Hans Poelzig and were opened on 20 May 1913 in the presence of Crown Prince William of Hohenzollern.
 The grounds include a huge pond with fountains enclosed by a huge concrete pergola in the form of half an ellipse.
 Beyond this, to the north, a Japanese garden was created.
-The Silesian author Gerhart Hauptmann had specially prepared a play Festspiel in deutschen Reimen for the occasion, however, the mise-en-scène by Max Reinhardt was suspended by national-conservative circles for its antimilitaristic tendencies.
+The Silesian author Gerhart Hauptmann had specially prepared a play Festspiel in deutschen Reimen for the occasion, however, the staging by Max Reinhardt was suspended by national-conservative circles for its antimilitaristic tendencies.

 After the memorial events, the building served as a multi-purpose recreational building, situated in the Exhibition Grounds, previously used for horse racing.
+In 1931, it was one of the host venues of a rally of Der Stahlhelm, Bund der Frontsoldaten, at which its members declared their disapproval of the interwar German-Polish border and expressed irredentist claims towards Poland and Lithuania.

 It was largely spared from devastation during the Siege of Breslau in World War II.
-After the war, when the city (together with most of historical Silesia) had become part of the Republic of Poland according to the 1945 Potsdam Agreement, the hall was renamed Hala Ludowa ("People's Hall") by the communist authorities.
+After the war, when the city had become part of Poland according to the 1945 Potsdam Agreement, the hall was renamed Hala Ludowa ("People's Hall") by the Soviet-installed communist authorities.
 In 1948, a 106 m high needle-like metal sculpture called Iglica was set up in front of it.
 The hall was extensively renovated in 1997 and in 2010.
 Recently the Polish translation of the original German name, Hala Stulecia, became official.

 Centennial Hall hosted EuroBasket 1963 and a preliminary round group of the EuroBasket 2009 tournament.
+It also hosted the 1997 World Wrestling Championships, 2000 European Judo Championships, 2009 Women's European Volleyball Championship, 2013 World Weightlifting Championships, 2014 FIVB Volleyball Men's World Championship and 2016 European Men's Handball Championship.

 Following the renovation in 2009–11, the arena can now hold 10,000 people.
 In October 2014, the building received a $200,000 renovation grant from the Getty Foundation, as part of the Keeping It Modern grant program that was created a month earlier by the American foundation.

+The building was used to film scenes inside of the arena in The Hunger Games: The Ballad of Songbirds and Snakes.